John B. Nixon: Trial and appeals

 Nixon was convicted by a jury of capital murder after a three-day trial and sentenced to death on March 26, 1986.
 The jury found that the aggravating circumstances of the murder being for hire were especially heinous, atrocious, and cruel, and that Nixon had previously been convicted of a felony involving the use or threat of violence to a person.
+In 1958, Nixon pleaded guilty to statutory rape in Texas and was sentenced to 15 years in prison.

 The ex-husband who had hired Nixon to perform the killing received a life sentence and two of Nixon's sons and a friend also were convicted in the killing.

 During his appeals, Nixon argued that his trial counsel was over-burdened and could not represent him effectively.
 At the time of the trial, they were preparing for another capital case and did not accept an offer from the judge to give them more time to prepare for the penalty phase of the case.
 The trial counsel even assumed that Nixon would not be convicted of capital murder.

 There were several aspects of Nixon's life that were not brought to the attention of the jury.
 He had twice saved people from death — once a drowning boy in a flooded irrigation ditch and the other a woman from a burning plane crash at Houston International Airport (now William P. Hobby Airport) in 1966.
 He had volunteered to serve in the United States Navy during World War II and received an honorable discharge.
 He later enlisted in the United States Army, getting a hardship discharge after his father abandoned his mother.
 Nixon did not tell his lawyers any of this and they had to discover it through their own private investigations.